Oklahoma Roofing License FAQ

 Is the Oklahoma roofing exam open book? +

-Yes, the exam is open book for the code sections (IRC Chapter 9 and OSHA regulations).
-You may bring printed reference materials.
-However, you should still study thoroughly — the 2-hour time limit means you won't have time to look up every answer.
+Yes, the exam is open book for approved code references (such as IRC Chapter 9 and OSHA regulations).
+Printed references must be bound, hole-punched in a binder, or stapled.
+However, you should still study thoroughly — the time limit means you won't have time to look up every answer.
 Know the material; use the references only to verify.

 What insurance do I need to get my Oklahoma roofing license? +